 Another alternative is to acquire a rental or prepaid SIM card from a Japanese carrier or to rent a phone plus SIM card.
 SIM cards and rental phones can be purchased at Narita Airport, Haneda International Airport, and Kansai International Airport or through rental phone companies, who will mail the set and the SIM card to your hotel or your residence.

 The three major mobile phone operators in Japan are NTTdocomo, SoftBank, and AU.
 As of 2011, all of them offer 3G models, such as the iPhone, but only SoftBank has a 3G/UMTS SIM card-based prepaid service.
 You can find more information on providers and rates below.

 Japan Travel SIM

-Internet Initiative Japan Inc. (IIJ), an Internet access and comprehensive network solutions provider, announced on Sept.
-30, 2014, that it will offer a package featuring a prepaid SIM card with 2 gigabytes of high-speed data volume for foreign visitors to Japan.
-The Japan Travel SIM powered by IIJmio went on sale on Oct.
-2, 2014.
+Internet Initiative Japan Inc. (IIJ), an Internet access and comprehensive network solutions provider, announced on 30 September 2014 that it would offer a package featuring a prepaid SIM card with 2 gigabytes of high-speed data volume for foreign visitors to Japan.
+The Japan Travel SIM powered by IIJmio went on sale on 2 October 2014.
 Customers can start this mobile data service by inserting a SIM card into an unlocked SIM device and configuring it.

-It has been available at Bic Camera, Kojima and Sofmap stores and other retailers from Oct.
-2. After mid-October, it will also be available at Tourist Information Center Tokyo and Khaosan hostels in Tokyo and Kyoto.
+It has been available at Bic Camera, Kojima and Sofmap stores and other retailers since 2 October 2014.
+After mid-October, it will also be available at Tourist Information Center Tokyo and Khaosan hostels in Tokyo and Kyoto.

 - G-Call Rental Phone